MicrosoftDocs/entra-docs/docs/identity-platform/v2-app-types.md

 :::image type="content" source="media/v2-oauth-auth-code-spa/oauth-code-spa.svg" alt-text="Diagram showing the OAuth 2.0 authorization code flow between a single-page app and the security token service endpoint." border="false":::

-To see this in action, check out the [Quickstart: Sign in users in a single-page app (SPA) and call the Microsoft Graph API using JavaScript](./quickstart-single-page-app-javascript-sign-in.md).
+To see this in action, refer to the [Quickstart: Sign in users in a single-page app (SPA) and call the Microsoft Graph API using JavaScript](./quickstart-single-page-app-javascript-sign-in.md).

 ### Authorization code flow vs. implicit flow

 The OAuth 2.0 authorization code flow is now the recommended way to build SPAs to ensure compatibility of your app in Safari and other privacy-conscious browsers.
-This has come about following the removal of [third-party cookies](reference-third-party-cookies-spas.md) and [greater attention](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14).
-The continued use of the implicit flow is not recommended.
+Following the removal of [third-party cookies](reference-third-party-cookies-spas.md) and [greater attention](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14), the continued use of the implicit flow is not recommended.

 ## Web apps